Signs in the Heavens

 We see “signs”, or better stated, “symbols” in the book.
 Greeks would apply this style of language to Constellations, such as in this case, things like Virgo: the Virgin, and Hydra: the Serpent.
 Differences in portrayal suggests that Revelation communicates a unique point, whatever the images used may be.
 Although the reference to the heavens here in chapter 12 could very well be seen in the cosmos images, the Old Testament is, like with all this Book, the place for gleaning its interpretation.
 There are 404 verses in the Book of Revelation.
-There are 590 Old Testament verses quoted or alluded to.
+There are 590 Old Testament verses quoted or alluded to within them.
 Nearly 1.5 Old Testament verses referenced for each of the 404 verses that compile this book!!!
 So when a preacher or denomination tell you that the Old Testament isn’t important because we are under the New Covenant, recognize that that is stupidity at the highest level.
 Ughhhh…..

 Before looking at the text, I wanna offer a brief outline of the use of the constellations as an interpretation.
 The birth and death of Jesus Christ, using the tradition of 33 A.D. is very fallable.
 Biblically, Jesus died on a Wednesday during passover.
 There was no Wednesday passover in 33 A.D., so the traditional year of His crucifixion is utterly wrong.
 28 A.D. and 31 A.D. were two years with a Wednesday passover.
 Scholars have put 31 A.D. as the actual year of His passion and resurrection, making His birth 3 B.C., (due to errors with the Gregorian Calendar), which coincides with Herod’s death when Jesus was around 2 years old, as portrayed in scripture.
 Although September 11th is relevant to us in America, it is actually insignificant to the Biblical discussion, (unless you’re another dispensational merchandiser of the gospel looking for some hooky spooky information that sounds cool, intending to sell a book).
 But yeah….September 11, 3 B.C. was actually Tishri 1, the Jewish New Year, and also birthdate of Noah as well.
 When looking at the date of Tishri 1, in 3 B.C., the image below, (using a program called Starry Night), I rolled back the cosmos to this date, and it shows what was present in the heavens at the moment of His birth around 6:30pm in Israel on Tishri 1.